MarkoSejat/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
-For demonstration purposes, I will be setting this ticketing system on a virtual machine using Microsoft Azure.<br />
+For demonstration purposes, I will be setting this ticketing system on a virtual machine using Microsoft Azure.
+A VM is basically a simulation of a computer using the microsoft Azure network and anything that we do in the VM will not be carried over to our own desktop so dont worry about messing up.
+Lets have fun and get into it! <br />

 <h2>Environments and Technologies Used</h2>